 4. Vitamin K2: a key marker of bone health

 Vitamin K exists in two forms: vitamin K1 (phylliquinone) and vitamin K2 (menaquinone).
-Vitamin K2 protects the cardiovascular system from damage cuased by calcium in the bloodstream.
+Vitamin K2 supports the cardiovascular system.
 It also acts as a coenzyme for proteins required in bone metabolism.

-These findings were expanded upon in a 2013 study that showed vitamin K2 supplements may help prevent bone loss in postmenopausal women.
+These findings were expanded upon in a 2013 study that showed vitamin K2 supplements may support bone health in postmenopausal women.

 Building and maintaining healthy bones is important regardless of your age or gender.
 It is never too early to prepare for the inevitable decrease in bone density that accompanies aging.
 Many factors influence your bone health, but one important aspect to focus on is getting the vitamins and minerals your body needs to feel strong at every age.